 - Try out herbs and spices that may have therapeutic benefits, such as turmeric, ginger, and parsley.

 - Swap sweet treats for dark chocolate and a handful of walnuts for anti-inflammatory and antioxidant benefits.

 Although these tips help promote overall health and can help ensure a person is getting the nutrients they need, it is not always possible for an individual with cancer to eat in a specific way.
 Often, cancer treatments take their toll on appetite and energy and could lead to symptoms such as nausea and taste changes.

 Getting enough calories and protein and maintaining body weight and muscle mass are most important for people with cancer.
-If someone can only tolerate specific foods and textures, that is perfectly fine.
-The focus should be on eating whatever foods are tolerable, whether health experts consider them healthy or not.
+If someone can consume only specific foods and textures, that is perfectly fine.
+The focus should be on eating whatever foods work for an individual, whether health experts consider them beneficial against cancer or not.

 The ACS provides a range of recipes for people to try, including:

 Learn more about eating a varied, nutritious diet by visiting the Nutrition Hub.

 Research has not yet identified an ideal diet for people with TNBC.
 However, evidence suggests that a whole food diet rich in fruits and vegetables, whole grains, and legumes is beneficial to help prevent cancer and support health during cancer treatment.

 Additionally, people living with cancer may benefit from avoiding or limiting their consumption of processed, high fat, and high sugar foods.
 Some may also consider increasing their intake of certain plant compounds.

 Anyone who has received a cancer diagnosis or is undergoing treatment for cancer should speak with their oncologist before making significant dietary changes.